jan-sneeuw/home/blog/index.md

 # Adventures in Cybersecurity

 Welcome to my cybersecurity blog.
-I am planning on posting small tid-bits, write-ups of CTF challenges and learning experiences in cybersecurity.
+I am planning on posting small tid-bits, write-ups of CTF-challenges and learning experiences that are connected to cybersecurity in some way.

 <ul>
   {% for post in site.posts %}